Capillary/ecom-api-document/source/includes/_customer.md

 ```

-Authorizes login OTP of a registered customer.
+Authorizes an user account through OTP and also registers a new customer.

 <aside class="notice">
 When a customer logs in, he receives a unique `UserId` which is required for using customer APIs.